supreet007/Football_Analysis/README.md

 - Real-time processing optimization.
 - Support for multiple camera angles and dynamic camera calibration.

+## Output
+- The Output videos is uploaded in the tags
+- The Best.pt File is also uploaded in the tag

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.